Keewano Unity SDK

 • ONLY after items are successfully granted to the player's account

-• For rewarded ads where the player receives in-game items/currency
+• When the player receives in-game items/currency for watching the ad

 Placement Naming Best Practices